'By practicing yoga, impurities dwindle away and the light of wisdom dawns.'

-Through her yoga teaching, Anna has built a reputation of integrity, honesty and compassion.
+Through her yoga teaching, Ana has built a reputation of integrity, honesty and compassion.

 After 2 years teaching in Australia her path lead her back to the UK, where a shoulder injury stopped her yoga practice.
 However, her sheer determination to heal allowed her to find the root cause of the injury and through trying many forms of exercise, she found a balance of movement that works well with the strengths and weaknesses of her body and mind and she learnt a valuable lesson!

-Ever since Anna completed her teacher training she has dreamt of travelling the world and visiting retreat centres, meeting, assisting and healing those that seek a better and more balanced life.
+Ever since Ana completed her teacher training she has dreamt of travelling the world and visiting retreat centres, meeting, assisting and healing those that seek a better and more balanced life.

 This dream has now become a reality with her first stop being at Yoga Sutra Shala.